unknownzerobit/fiend/README.md

 Attention!!
 please read requirements.txt to setup my tool :)

+#i tried my tool on kalilinux and it will not work on termux :(

 content:
-#i tried my tool on kalilinux and it will not work on termux :(

-1- bruteforce attack
+1- Bruteforce Attack
-ex: facebook
-ex2: twitter
-ex3: instagram

-2- phishing attack
+[*]Facebook(limit 15 words/15 minutes)
+ex2: Twitter(Limit 15 words/15 minutes + anonsurf ) #Please close anonsurf after you finish use this (anonsurf stop).
+ex3: Instagram(Limit 15 words/15 minutes + anonsurf ) #Please close anonsurf after you finish use this (anonsurf stop).

+2- Phishing Attack(you can add beef hook for your fake pages + receive informations about your victim to your email) #Please use  Less secure app access option in your email from here https://myaccount.google.com/u/1/lesssecureapps make it on.

-3- send email (html and text email)
+3- Send email (html and text email)

-4- send sms (please use fast vpn if it dosent't work in your country )
+4- Send sms (please use fast vpn if it dosent't work in your country )

-5- cuteit-master(my edit version)
+5- Cuteit-Master(my edit version)

-6- cupp-master
+6- Cupp-Master

-if you have any problem please tell me and i will help you :)
+If you have any problem please tell me and i will help you :)

 Enjoy!!